CME Therapy

 MEDEK assessment

-A certified therapist records the level of motor programmes, identifies the starting point and assembles an individual set of exercises from the method.
+The level of motor programmes is recorded, the starting point is identified and an individual set of exercises from the method is assembled.

 Training

-The therapist creates biomechanical conditions in which the child independently performs increasingly complex exercises while parents are trained alongside.
+Biomechanical conditions are created in which the child independently performs increasingly complex exercises, with parents trained alongside.

 Integration